Pandemic St. Patrick’s Day

 But instead of societally sulking, how about some stories of St. Patrick styled synchronicity where focus esoterically shifts from “the luck of the Irish” to the “karma of the Celts”?

-It all began when I was asked to make a Facebook Top 20 list of my most influential music albums….
+It all began last March in 2020 when I was asked to make a Facebook Top 20 list of my most influential music albums….

 Usually I despise these kind of things given 99.05% of the Facebook population isn’t even on the same planet, let alone page when it comes to sharing my taste in music, but it was precisely because of my overbearing musical superiority complex that I agreed to bother with the whole thing at all.